PomBSV/M5_Peer_knowledge_transfer/README.md

 -    Each second quarter, an analysis using the projections on t and the projections of t-1 (year before) are done.
 This analysis is performed to control changes in the  projections as a consequence of changes in macroeconomic parameters.
 When a change in projections is observed, a mutation-entry is made in the accounting system (SAP).

 ### Package massmod_el :
--	12 Module package in R, ccnsisting on 3 modules where the architecture for the projections is managed, and 9 modules which contain functions to execute operations exclusively for this package.
+-	12 Module package in R, consisting of 3 modules where the projections calculations are managed, and 9 modules which contain functions to execute operations exclusively for this package.
 Module input_el : copy from the excel worksheet the inputs for the model Module comp_el : all the computations are done in this module Module makeout_el : this module copy all the results in the worksheet.

--	Packages which are used are not supported any more : RDCOMClient.
+-	Packages that are used are no longer supported: RDCOMClient.
-- Function created to read and write in the package
+- Function created to read and write in the package take too long.
 -	Operational time for 1 execution changes between 4 and 6 minutes per execution.

 ### FH_EL.xlsx file :